Average Driving Distance by Age and Handicap: Amateurs Vs Pros

 The quickest and simplest way to hit the ball further is to improve your equipment to match your technique.

 Make sure that your driver is correctly fitted for your golf swing.
 Ideally, you want to do that using some form of launch monitor which would give you accurate data on your launch conditions.
-Using this information a club-fitter should be able to find a combination of club and ball that maximises your distance.
+Using this information a club-fitter should be able to find a combination of club and ball that maximizes your distance.

 Assuming you already have equipment that matches your swing then the next thing to look at would be the technical aspects of your swing.